-the challenge of managing international sales without direct access to the end customer;

-lower average selling prices for our products, due to distributor discounts;

-the risk of inventory build-up by our distributors which could negatively impact sales in future periods;

-obtaining reimbursement for procedures using our devices in some foreign markets;

-the burden of complying with complex and changing foreign regulatory requirements;

-longer accounts receivable collection time;
+- the challenge of managing international sales without direct access to the end customer; - lower average selling prices for our products, due to distributor discounts; - the risk of inventory build-up by our distributors which could negatively impact sales in future periods; - obtaining reimbursement for procedures using our devices in some foreign markets; - the burden of complying with complex and changing foreign regulatory requirements; - longer accounts receivable collection time;

-significant currency fluctuations, which could cause our distributors to reduce the number of products they purchase from us because the cost of our products to them could increase relative to the price they could charge their customers;
+• significant currency fluctuations, which could cause our distributors to reduce the number of products they purchase from us because the cost of our products to them could increase relative to the price they could charge their customers;

-reduced protection of intellectual property rights in some foreign countries; and contractual provisions governed by foreign laws.
+- reduced protection of intellectual property rights in some foreign countries; and - contractual provisions governed by foreign laws.

-We are substantially dependent on two distributors in our international markets, and if we lose either distributor or if either distributor significantly reduces its product demand, our international and total revenues could decline.
+We are substantially dependent on our Italian distributor and if we lose this distributor, or if this distributor significantly reduces its product demand, our international and total sales could decline.